 “If an oil is ever ingested, give the child an oil-soluble liquid such as milk, cream, or half and half.
 Then call your local poison control center or seek emergency medical attention,” – Higley

-When it comes to mixing agents or carrier oils, there are a lot to choose from.
-Here we will take a snapshot of the options.
+When it comes to carrier oils, there are a lot to choose from.

 A Few Carrier Oils Explained

-There are many delicious carrier oils to choose from.
+There are many amazing carrier oils to choose from.
 They will help your essential oils last longer and cover more ground during massages, or when using them as creams, hair or bath products.

 - Almond Oil: Almond oil is a great choice.
 It softens, moisturizes and nourishes the skin and can be used on all face and body skin types, including sensitive, inflamed, and infected skin.
 It can be used for various purposes, including to ease dry skin, itch and inflammation.
 It also contains vitamins E and K, omegas 9 and 6 fatty acids.